Bingi-Man/LLM-Tweaks/README.md

     Understanding these memory constraints is the first step towards effective optimization.
 In the following chapters, we will explore techniques to reduce memory usage and improve performance within these limitations.

-Chapter 3: Quantization Techniques - Reducing Model Footprint
+## 3: Quantization Techniques - Reducing Model Footprint

     Topics:
         Introduction to Quantization